shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 - The intended user journey of home > explore > contact is executed well thanks to a logical flow of information and large, striking call-to-action buttons placed in the hero section of pages.
 Clear signposting is provided to the user so they know where to navigate next.
 This does not distract from standard clear navigation menus or buttons, however, as these are also displayed clearly for maximum ease of navigation.

 ### User Stories
 A mixture of manual and validator testing was performed on the website throughout development and after completion.
-Manually testing user cases as outlined in the initial briefw was important and is outlined below.
+Manually testing user cases as outlined in the initial brief was important and is outlined below.
 I tested the website in Chrome, Firefox, Edge, Internet Explorer and Safari browsers, as well as large and small computer displays and mobile phones.
 All links on all pages were tested.
-Some testing was performed by friends and collegues, such as general user-friendliness and link testing, to provide a fresh perspective after I had been working on the project alone for some time.
+Some testing was performed by friends and colleagues, such as general user-friendliness and link testing, to provide a fresh perspective after I had been working on the project alone for some time.

 - ### First time visitor goals
     1. As a new visitor, I want to find information on what the venue does and what it has to offer me.
         - The business features are made immidiately apparent to the user with a short but descriptive hero section, followed by a grid list of products and services.
-        - A clean navigaton style helps the user to browse the website easilly and strong headings provide strong context.
+        - A clean navigation style helps the user to browse the website easily and strong headings provide strong context.
 A natural flow through the website is provided by large 'call to action' buttons in the hero headings, with the goal of eventually leading the user to the booking page.
     2. As a new visitor, I want to look at images and see what it's like inside the business.
         - A gallery is provided on the home page which invites the user to see inside the building and provide visual descriptions of what they can expect when visiting.
     3. As a new visitor, I want to find out about any upcoming events to spectate or sign up.
         - A row of cards shows upcoming events clearly.
 This is on the home page, and also linked back to via the explore page.
-Booking instructions are provideed clearly underneath the event listings so that the user knows how to book if desired.
+Booking instructions are provided clearly underneath the event listings so that the user knows how to book if desired.
     4. As a new visitor, I would like to see menu and pricing options.
         - As part of the user journey, users will eventually be directed to the appropriate section to find out more about the eating and drinking options.
 Of course, for users seeking this information out specifically, headings are clear and the desired section is easy to find.
         - PDF food and drinks menus can be viewed and downloaded by the user, with contain details and pricing for various products.